patrickbucher/docs/weinberg/how-software-is-built.md

     - firing/hiring people

 A system with positive feedback loop can only be stabilized by introducing an adverse negative feedback loop.
-Management action that doesn't introduce this correcting loop is cosmetic and only will delay the disaster, e.g. overtime work for testing and fixing bugs.
+Management action that doesn’t introduce this correcting loop is cosmetic and only will delay the disaster, e.g. overtime work for testing and fixing bugs.
 (Overtime work will in fact create more positive feedback loops contributing to the problem.)
 Proper solutions must introduce a negative feedback loop, such as properly conducting technical reviews, which will both diminish the number of bugs and the time spent fixing bugs.

-A controller can only be effective when he's connected by _two_ feedback loops to the system, and if at least one of those loops is negative.
+A controller can only be effective when he’s connected by _two_ feedback loops to the system, and if at least one of those loops is negative.

 - reacting to schedule slippage by reducing requirements